damianofalcioni/js-functions-orchestrator/README.md

 Highlights:
 - Lighweight: The full orchestration logic is ~100 LoC.
 No dependencies except JSONata.
 - Secure: User code provided as a JSONata expression does not need to be sandboxed.
-- Extensible: You can provide your own state management system.
+- Extensible: You can provide your own state management system and abort signal.
 - Isomorphic: Works in a browser as well as on Node/Bun/Deno.
 - Typescript types available.
 - Open Source (MIT).